 Q. Do I need to give PSB the names of my mentor and sponsor at the time I apply?

 We would prefer that you provide this information with your application, but we recognize this is not always possible.
 However, you must arrange for a Mentor and Sponsor within 90 days of your application to proceed through PSB’s processes.

 Q. Can my mentor and sponsor be the same person?

 No. Your Mentor and Sponsor must be two different individuals.
 Under the standard which PSB administers, your Mentor will ideally work with you so they can better observe your growth as a planner.
 The role of a Sponsor is different, and they cannot be closely associated with you.
 From a practical perspective, each role requires a significant commitment by a volunteer, and it is somewhat difficult for one person to fulfill both.

-Q. I see I have to be a member of my provincial/territorial institute or affiliate (PTIA).
+Q. I see I have to be a member of my provincial/territorial institute or association (PTIA).
 How does this happen?

 Once your assessment has been completed by PSB and we have determined that you meet the criteria for your entry route, we will transfer your information to your PTIA with a recommendation that you be accepted for membership.
 They will contact you in this regard.